summitbajaj/summitbajaj/README.md

 ### 👋 Hi, I'm Summit!

-#A 2nd year student in NTU REP!

 <!--
 **summitbajaj/summitbajaj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+2nd year student studying in NTU REP!

 Here are some ideas to get you started: